TheMarex/ba-thesis/text/5_stabilizer.md

 precisely estimating the pose of a robot is not easy.
 While the dampening controllers can be configured to smoothen a noisy sensor signal, a high level of precision is required to ensure a correct foot posture.

-Since the ZMP and CoM trajectory is not adaped, the compensation of environment disturbences is only based on a fast controller reaction to leave the reference trajectory as little as possible and the stability margins the ZMP provides.
+Since the ZMP and CoM trajectory is not adapted, the compensation of environment disturbances is only based on a fast controller reaction to leave the reference trajectory as little as possible and the stability margins the ZMP provides.
-However as we will discuss in the evaluation section, this simple approach is already supprisingly resilient.
+However as we will discuss in the evaluation section, this simple approach is already surprisingly resilient.